What Type of Business is an LLC? | All You Need to Know

 2. LLC as a Partnership

-If you have an LLC with multiple owners (two or more owners), the Internal Revenue Service will automatically treat your new company as a general partnership.
+Got two or more owners?
+If you form an LLC with multiple owners, the IRS will automatically treat your company as a general partnership.

-General partnerships can also file to be treated as a corporation with the IRS if they meet specific requirements.
+And if your situation changes, general partnerships can also elect to be taxed as a corporation, provided they meet the IRS's specific requirements.

 3. LLC as a Corporation